 Pour heavy cream and milk into the inner pot and turn on the sear saute on high and as soon as it starts to bubble, turn the Foodi off.
 This takes about 5 minutes and I usually get my chocolate into the mixing bowl and separate my eggs while the milk is heating up.

-Put the chocolate in a mixing bowl and add the espresso granules.
+Put the chocolate in a mixing bowl and add the (affiliate link)espresso granules.